Anatomo Psychophysiological Fundamentals

 Learning objectives

-The course aims to provide the student with basic anatomical-physiological knowledge in order to understand:
+The course aims to provide the student with basic anatomical-physiological knowledge to understand:

 - the structure and function of the neuronal cell and synapse;